lawndoc/jaws/jawsVM/README.md

 ### Stack Manipulation (IMP: `[Space][Space]`)

 Stack manipulation is the most commonly used instruction type.
 There are four stack instructions.
+Please read about parameters at the bottom of this document.

 `[Space]` (Parameter: Number) Push the number onto the stack